MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 - MATLAB® R2024a: Simulink®; Simscape™; Simscape Fluids™; Simscape Battery™; Simscape Driveline™; Simscape Electrical™; Stateflow®
 - GT-SUITE

 The refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.
-In this project, due to CPU limitations, only the compressor was modeled.
-One of the main challenges in this co-simulation was handling the time-step mismatch between the two models.
 The compressor model was developed and simulated in GT-SUITE.
 The model simulated here is representative of a **Valeo**-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.
 - Refrigerant: **R1234yf**
 - Thermodynamic model: **Two-phase**